Skip to main content

 What if I can't find something I need?
 How do I search the OWL?

-To search the OWL, you may type key words into the search box in this page.
+To search the Purdue OWL, you may type key words into the search box in this page.
 You may also go to the OWL homepage here and use the search box at the top right of the page.
 Lastly, you may visit our Site Map here.

-Where are the OWL writing resources?
+Where are the Purdue OWL writing resources?

-The OWL writing resources are located in the orange part of the OWL here.
-To locate specific resources, use the search box or select the links in the major resource areas at the top of OWL pages or the navigation bar on the left.
+The Purdue OWL writing resources are located in the orange part of the Purdue OWL here.
+To locate specific resources, use the search box or select the links in the major resource areas at the top of Purdue OWL pages or the navigation bar on the left.
 You may also visit our Site Map here.

 How can I inform my students about the services that the writing lab has to offer?

-Why did you update the OWL?
+Why did you update the Purdue OWL?

 Where is information on the Writing Lab at Purdue University in West Lafayette, Indiana, USA?